How To Fight Moss With Iron Fertilizer

 In normal soil, iron should be present in sufficient quantities.
 However, if you are unlucky and your soil does not have enough iron, then this can become noticeable by your lawn losing its green color and appearing more yellowish.
 The yellowish discoloration is a clear indication that there is not enough iron.

-See also How Long Can Plants Live Without Water?
+See also Strengthen Plants Naturally Without Chemicals

 However, before you start applying the iron fertilizer now, you should discuss other causes that can promote the growth of moss.